decadenceending/lang_dynmcs/README.rst

 To use the program define potential energy (Parameter_List.txt) and parameters input (langinput.txt) files, in the main directory of the project (lang_dynmcs).

-Once all the necesary information is entered, run the program from lang_dynmcs.py.
+Once all the necessary information is entered, run the program from lang_dynmcs.py.

 Features